TheAyushB/basics-of-c-programming/README.md

 # Standard Project Blueprint in C programming
 ### _The Fundamental Project Structure, System Build and Basic Coding_

 This project contains a collection of basic C programs.
-The programs are designed to teach the fundamentals of C programming, such as variables, data types, operators, control flow statements, functions, static and dynamic libraries, Makefiles, Data Structures, and more.
+The programs are designed to teach the fundamentals of C programming, such as variables, data types, operators, control flow statements, functions, static and dynamic libraries, Makefile, Data Structures, and more.

 ## Features